sjtuyinjie/Ground-Challenge/README.md

 ## Notice:
 ### 1. The complete dataset with GT and calibration files will be made public upon paper acceptance.
+All the experiment results in the paper can be reproduced.
 ### 2. To get the data in advance, you can contact us at 1195391308@qq.com.
 If our work is helpful for your research, please follow us and give a star!
 ### 3. The dataset will keep updating.
 We'd consider your suggestions and provide data support for SLAM reseachers as we can to facilitate SLAM progress.